JuliusKoronci/phalcon-swagger/README.md

         ],
     ],
 ```
-The first route is the rout of the json response which swagger needs in order to render the documentation.
+The first route is the route of the json response, which swagger needs in order to render the documentation.
 This URL maps to a controller which scans your project for annotations.

 The second route is the route where you want to be able to access the documentation.

-I am using an env file for my configurations therefore the first route is a parameter in my env file.
+I am using an env file for my configurations, therefore the first route is a parameter in my env file.
 The reason for this is that the URL for the json response needs to be registered in the DI as well.
 #### DI
 The bundle is expecting an entry with the name swagger in your di container.